web-platform-tests/wpt.fyi/api/README.md

 ### /api/diff

-Computes a TestRun summary JSON blob of the differences between two TestRun summary blobs.
+Computes a summary JSON blob of the differences between two TestRun summary blobs, in the format of an array of [improved, regressed, total-delta].

 __Parameters__